RyanMCole/PiZeroSnowboy/README.md

 python demo.py ~/snowboy/resources/saved_model.pmdl
 ```
 ## ADDITIONAL NOTES
-IF you need to run snowboy automatically on system boot like me the best way was to use crontab http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/ .bashrc and systemd were not working for me.
+**IF** you need to run snowboy automatically on system boot like me the best way was to use crontab http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/ .bashrc and systemd were not working for me.
 You might have better luck, but crontab worked for this project and settings.
-This guide
 ## TROUBLESHOOTING
 I experienced a sampling error IOError -9777 when trying to run snowboy on system boot.
 This is most likely caused by using the Raspberry Pi Zero's usb for mic in and audio out.
 This was fixed by editing alsa config file with command
 ```